carvilsi/PCBridge_Android/README.md

 -Click on “History Shared” to see previous shared contents -When the content has been sent to the computer they are deleted from the pending list on PCBridge.
 You can share content if your PC and Android are connected to the same Wi-Fi.
 You can also share the content using you Android phone as a Wi-Fi hotspot to connect you PC to the net.
-Tell us if you find an app that is not sharing well with PCBridge!
-Please, give notice here or write us to o3r3.tinc@gmail.com and we will try to solve it!

 ### Requirements: